renhang31/Urban-Mountain-Cooling-Effects-LQM/README.md

 Train the XGBoost model using the provided code.

-Generate the figures and tables using the code in the /figures and /tables directories.

 7. Acknowledgments

 The authors would like to thank the following data providers for their contributions: